Skip to content

 Onychomycosis

-Onychomycosis, the fungal infection of the nails, is a common infection.
+Onychomycosis, a fungal infection of the nails, is a common infection.
 Usually caused by dermatophytes and more rarely by candida, it is contagious and can affect more than one nail in the same patient.

 The symptoms